-During the current financial year, the Group has entered into agreements with third parties to operate a combined retail shop were goods and services of the Group and of the third parties are sold.
+During the financial year ended 31 October 2022, the Group has entered into agreements with third parties to operate a combined retail shop were goods and services of the Group and of the third parties are sold.
 Under these agreements, the Group provides the third parties the right to operate within designated area of the retail outlet.
 Through the same agreement the Group will maintain records, track sales and collect money.
 All revenue generated from this outlet is accounted by the Group.
 On a monthly basis the other parties will invoice the Group for their revenue.